omarkha/ArtBridgeToBaghdad/README.md

 # artbridgetobaghdad

-The Art Bridge To Baghdad is a website I made for my mother.
-She is an artist and a painter who sells her artwork in Galleries across the Globe and especaiily in the US.
-Mainly.
+The Art Bridge is an eCommerce website I made for my mother who's an artist.
+She is an artist and a painter who sells her artwork in Galleries across the Globe and especially within the United States.

-The technologies I utilized on this project are HTML, CSS, JavaScript, Sass, Bootstrap, Stripe, React.js, Node.js, Express.js, MongoDB, Mongoose, and I deployed the website to Heroku.
+The technologies I used on this project are HTML, CSS, JavaScript, Sass, Bootstrap, Stripe, React.js, Node.js, Express.js, MongoDB, Mongoose, and I deployed the website to Heroku.

 The website is https://artbridgetobaghdad.herokuapp.com